 If all that exploring works up an appetite, pop into the Baked Bear who make some of the best ice cream sandwiches in all of California.

 13.)
 Napa Valley

-Over the last few decades, Californian wine has really made a name for itself, with places like Napa Valley being the perfect places to grow grapes.
+Over the last few decades, Californian wine has really made a name for itself, with places like Napa Valley being the perfect place to grow grapes.